derlucas/rpi-randomvidplayer/README.md

 You can use the two part tutorial on the [blog](https://alexlubbock.com) of Alex:

+Start with the --video-dir Option to set the base path for Videos.
+Create a new folder within the Videos folder for each GPIO pin, eg "17", "22" and so on.
+Put your video files into that folder.

 On the hardware side, you'll need a Raspberry PI with several switches, one for each video.
 Each switch should be connected to a GPIO pin, and to ground.